roadman-KT3/HR-portal/README.md

 An HR portal link.

 # description
-this is a simple CRUD application that models a simple Human Resource firm business operations.
+this is a simple CRUD application that models a Human Resource firm business operations.
-Using Django and Django rest Framework,it is a design of how data is created, read, modified and used in the busines.
+Using Python and Django rest Framework,it is a design of how data is created, read, modified and used in the business.
 A Basic and simple Web appliation to be used by the firm to facilitate business operations.

 ## Requirements